 A significant part of Japanese literature was represented by mystical and detective stories during the Soviet period.
 One of the founders of this type of literature in Japan was Edogawa Ranpo, and Lithuanian readers are familiar with his work “Beast in the Shadows” (lit.
 “Pabaisa tamsoje”, 1987).
 Also, this genre was represented by such authors as S. Komatsu, K. Kobayashi, S. Morimura, M. Kita, Sh.
 Hoshi, R. Mitsuse.

 Arvydas Ališauskas is the first Japanese translator who translated literary works directly from the Japanese language in Lithuania.
-He has been presenting Japanese authors in Lithuania since 1969.
+He has been introducing Japanese authors in Lithuanian since 1969.
 A. Ališauskas studied the Japanese language at Moscow State University.
-However, he could not visit this country.
-Instead, he started to translate the Japanese texts.
-He translated from Japanese to Lithuanian the texts of R. Akutagawa, M. Ogawa, R. Nakagawa, M. Matsutani, and S. Hatanaka - 8 works in total.
-In 2012, he was the first Lithuanian who was awarded the Order of the Rising Sun for the merits in developing a relationship with Japan.
+However, he could not visit Japan during the Soviet period.
+Instead, he put his language knowledge into practice by translating Japanese texts.
+Among his translations are works of R. Akutagawa, M. Ogawa, R. Nakagawa, M. Matsutani, and S. Hatanaka – eighth works in total.
+In 2012, he was the first Lithuanian who was awarded the Order of the Rising Sun for the merits in developing Lithuania-Japan relations.

 (Azija LT archive)